tiagokrebs/http-benchmark/README.md

 Starting Locust 0.13.5
 ```

-Go to http://localhost:8089 for start the requests.
+Go to http://localhost:8089 and start the requests.

 If you need a different behaviour make your own `locusfile.py`.